Jordan Burroughs: Personal life

 Burroughs is a Christian.
 He has spoken about his faith saying, "A gold medal is always going to leave you empty. ...
 There's no other thing in life that's more fulfilling than a relationship with Jesus Christ.
 Contentment is one of the biggest things I've learned, knowing that regardless of where you are in life, it's all about being content with God's provision."
-Jordan is married to Lauren Burroughs (née Mariacher) and has four children, Beacon, Ora, Rise, and Banner.
+Jordan is married to Lauren Burroughs (née Mariacher) and has five children, Beacon, Ora, Rise, Banner and Badge.
 Burroughs is a football fan and supports the Buffalo Bills.

 Burroughs has cross-trained with several high-profile figures from the MMA community over the years and has often been linked with making a move to the sport, but publicly explained on an episode of the Joe Rogan Experience that he had decided against doing so on account of his wife, Lauren, and a general concern for maintaining his health.

+In August 2024, he expressed support to Vinesh Phogat who was disqualified from the Paris Olympics and demanded the silver medal for her.